00aka/Owen_BlueStampPortfolio/index.md

 # Mini Tank Robot
 The Mini Tank Robot is a controllable Robot Tank with treads and an ultrasonic sensor to detect distance.
 It is built with a controller to move the robot around.
-The biggest challenge I faced was burning my thumb with the Soldering pen.
+The biggest challenge I faced was burning my thumb with the soldering pen.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|